mampfes/hacs_waste_collection_schedule/doc/ics/worms_de.md

 ## How to get the configuration arguments

-- Goto <https://www.worms.de/de/web/ebwo/> and switch to the Abfallakalender tab.
+- Go to <https://www.worms.de/de/web/ebwo/> and switch to the Abfallakalender tab.
 - Search for your street and click on the street name.
 - Right click on the 'Export-Datei (.ics) herunterladen' button and select 'Copy link address'.
 - Replace the `url` in the example configuration with this link.